-Next, you will see some familiar code that will allow you to change the number of devices on the CSMA network via command line argument.
+You will see some familiar code that will allow you to change the number of devices on the CSMA network via command line argument.
 We did something similar when we allowed the number of packets sent to be changed in the section on command line arguments.
+The last line makes sure you have at least one "extra" node.